Skip to content

 builds correct code

-Your Hyperstack app
+Your Arete app

 The CLI gives the agent live data.
 The skills give the agent correct patterns.
 Together they remove the two main failure modes: wrong types and wrong API usage.